achntj/lab/README.md

 ![Personal Lab home](/public/home.png)

 Desktop workspace app built with Tauri, Next.js, Tailwind, shadcn/ui, and SQLite via Prisma.
 Pages include Home, Tasks, Notes, Timers, Bookmarks, Subscriptions, and a global search modal with configurable hotkeys and command palette.
+Includes an app lock with PIN/biometric unlock that auto-locks on launch and after a configurable idle timeout.

 ## Prerequisites